SWHL/PaddleOCRDocs/docs/ppocr/infer_deploy/paddle2onnx.en.md

 --input_shape_dict="{'x':[-1,3,-1,-1]}" \
 --enable_onnx_checker True
 ```

 After execution, the ONNX model will be saved in `./inference/det_onnx/`, `./inference/rec_onnx/`, `./inference/cls_onnx/` paths respectively

-* Note: For the OCR model, the conversion process must be in the form of dynamic shape, that is, add the option --input_shape_dict="{'x': [-1, 3, -1, -1]}", otherwise the prediction result may be the same as Predicting directly with Paddle is slightly different.
+- Note: For the OCR model, the conversion process must be in the form of dynamic shape, that is, add the option --input_shape_dict="{'x': [-1, 3, -1, -1]}", otherwise the prediction result may be the same as Predicting directly with Paddle is slightly different.

-In addition, the following models do not currently support conversion to ONNX models:
-  NRTR, SAR, RARE, SRN
+In addition, the following models do not currently support conversion to ONNX models: NRTR, SAR, RARE, SRN.

 ## 3. prediction